-The prospect of moving in with your partner can be incredibly exciting as well as a bit daunting.
-After all, you clearly enjoy spending time together and being around one another, but cohabitation can present a slew of new situations and challenges that can shake the foundation of any strong relationship.
-So in order to prevent a move-in that results in you moving out and moving on, it’s important to recognize these seven key signs that you’re ready to live together.
+The idea of moving in with your partner can be incredibly exciting—and also a bit daunting.
+You two clearly enjoy spending time together—but cohabitation has its drawbacks and it may even present a slew of new challenges that could shake the foundation of any strong relationship.
+To prevent a beleaguered move-in that results in a move-out (and a move-on), here are seven key signs that you’re both ready to share a bedroom—and bathroom.

 Moving in with your partner is a major step in any serious relationship and it's a big decision that should be made on your own, without caving to any pressure you're getting from your partner, your friends, or your family.
 Likewise, just because you’ve been a couple for a certain amount of time, you think it'll save you both some money, or because you'll cut your workday commute in half, those aren't good reasons, either.
 Not only should it feel right (and you really, really need to want it), but you also need good reasons why.
 Be sure your self-confidence is such that it's exclusive of your partner's existence before taking the plunge.
 That said, being in love and feeling a deep connection to one another—to the point that you're both invested in the growth of the relationship—signals you're ready to take this next step.

 Arguments Are Healthily Resolved